 Everything went wrong again.
 I am a total failure.

-According to Beck, such negative cognitions are the reason of genesis and continuity of depression.
-Therapy is to reveal these distorted, subjective perceptions and replace them with an alternative mode of thinking.
+According to Beck, such negative cognitions are the reason for genesis and continuity of depression.
+Therapy is to reveal these distorted, subjective perceptions, and replace them with an alternative mode of thinking.
 It is essential to learn how to attribute failure to external factors, to break the vicious circle and work out constructive solutions through self-fulfilling prophecies.

 I already know that tomorrow’s presentation will be a disaster.